CIO Shifting Priorities- Focus of IT Efforts

 Updated with the latest CIO priorities

-Top 10 CIO Priorities
+Top 10 CIO Priorities - during the pandemic

 The top 10 list was compiled by Janco Associates in concert with its on-going IT Salary Survey interviews.
 The top 10 priorities and concerns are the areas of focus for CIOs and enterprise priorities based on Janco's surveys: